SenseNet/sncom-resources/_drafts/2017-12-27-starting-out-with-aurelia.md

 ## Creating the app with aurelia-cli

-Aurelia has a great CLI tool called that allows us to create custom elements, value converters or even an entire preconfigured Aurelia project with simple commands You can install it globally from NPM
+Aurelia has a great CLI tool called that allows us to create custom elements, value converters or even an entire preconfigured Aurelia project with simple commands You can install it globally from NPM:

 ```
 npm install -g aurelia-cli